 The ‘Monster’ since then has gone onto amass a perfect record to date and is now a 3 weight world champion by age of 26.
 Truly remarkable considering he still has so much longer to give to the sport of boxing.
 It’s exciting to think how far he can go and who he could go onto face!

-The Japanese star is currently fighting in the World Boxing Super Series at 118 lbs (bantamweight), where he will face former pound 4 pound star and KO artist himself Nonito Donaire in the final.
+The Japanese star won the World Boxing Super Series at 118 lbs (bantamweight), where he defeated former pound 4 pound star and KO artist himself Nonito Donaire in the final in a classic fight.

 Inoue has won belts in 3 weight divisions so far, including some national belts in Japan.
 See his amazing accomplishments to date so far: